Recalling a Masai Mara Safari in Colourful Photo Restoration

 118 - Copy - Copy - Copy

-I had never seen sunsets like this before, even though, in the Gambia they were awe-inspiring.
+I had never seen sunsets like it, even though, in the Gambia they were awe-inspiring.
 One minute there is a huge red ball of fire on the horizon and within seconds it’s gone.

 Was it time that moved much quicker here than anywhere else I had ever been.
 Or was it a powerful illusion.